DM8tyProgrammer/mighty-articles/meet-jshell.md

 jshell>
 ```

+<iframe src="https://giphy.com/embed/xT9IgNwtysgTDyT8U8" width="100%" height="178" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 JShell starts with a welcome message along with prompt `jshell>` which indicates that it is ready for accepting input from you.

 ### Statements & Expressions

 Type any statement or expression to get started with it.
-You would be astonished after seeing the immediate result.
+The result would be immediately printed, unlike regular Java program where you have to compile to see the result.

 ```java
 jshell> 2 + 3 // expression